About Metro › Metro Council

 During his campaign, Bob Stacey stated his support for a transportation system approach that balances active transportation, transit, and freight and vehicle traffic across the region.
 He said that funding for that system should be sensible and equitable and suggests users fund it as they do with public utilities.
 He envisions a vibrant, pedestrian-friendly region with centers and main streets serving every neighborhood, and prioritizes infill over urban growth boundary expansion.More

-The Metro Council usually meets Tuesday mornings or afternoons for work sessions, and at 2 p.m.
+The Metro Council usually meets at 2 p.m.
+Tuesdays for work sessions, and at 2 p.m.
 Thursdays for meetings, in the council chamber at Metro Regional Center, 600 NE Grand Ave., Portland.
-See Metro’s online calendar for details.
+See Metro's online calendar for details.
+View the calendar

 To view MOV files, download free QuickTime.